lldre/conti_blog/README.md

 #### Heuristics <a name="heuristics"></a>
 While each string decryption function is unique, they're still very similar in structure.
 We can find 90%~ of them using a few well-made byte search strings with wildcards.
 Copying the opcodes of a few of these functions into a text editor we get the following:

-[TODO: fix this, as the picture is for function string decrypt, but the proposed byte search strings are for inline decrypt]

 ![f2b451c100895d3b8eaec543d3d77691.png](./_resources/39e7f75b2fa948249b70f52d57ccc830.png)

 Using this method we can identify a few solid binary search strings such as the following: